biafffff/UCSC_beamer_template/README.md

 In there are no errors in your code, a `UCSC_Presentation.pdf` will be printed as an output.

 ## Usage
-Detailed information on using this template can be found in [Metropolis manual](http://ctan.mirror.garr.it/mirrors/CTAN/macros/latex/contrib/beamer-contrib/themes/metropolis/doc/metropolistheme.pdf).
+Detailed information on using this template can be found in the [Metropolis manual](http://ctan.mirror.garr.it/mirrors/CTAN/macros/latex/contrib/beamer-contrib/themes/metropolis/doc/metropolistheme.pdf).

 ### Font
 Fira Sans is gorgeous typeface commissioned by Mozilla and designed by Carrois.
 It comes with an enormous amount of styles and features that cover even the most adventurous presentations.
 The font has been already included in this project in the folder [Fira Sans font](https://github.com/Francesco-Bianchi/UCSC_beamer_template/tree/master/Fira%20Sans%20font).